With ACP canceled, Nelson residents look to environmental recovery

 About three months after the announcement of the cancellation of the natural gas pipeline that would have stretched more than 600 miles, with roughly 27 miles cutting through Nelson County, no official word has yet come from either ACP or FERC on plans for the restoration of those areas affected by the pipeline activities.

-Tom Smith, director of operations with the Virginia Department of Environmental Conservation, said forest fragmentation was one such environmental impact that could result from tree clearing.
+Tom Smith, director of operations with the Virginia Department of Conservation and Recreation, said forest fragmentation was one such environmental impact that could result from tree clearing.

 Forest fragmentation occurs when a hole or line is cut through a patch of forest resulting in diminished environmental services, such as a loss of habitat or worsening water quality, Smith said.